Church to host a mask and hand sanitizer drive to help protect homeless from virus

 FRESNO, Calif.
-(KSEE) — A local church is having a mask and hand sanitizer drive this weekend to ensure everyone in the community, like the homeless, are protected from the virus.
+(KGPE) — A local church is having a mask and hand sanitizer drive this weekend to ensure everyone in the community, like the homeless, are protected from the virus.

 Assistant Pastor Edward Thomas, of Living Word International Church, says about a week ago a homeless man asked for some spare change, but didn’t come close because he didn’t have a mask on.